What You Will Learn in This Tutorial

 Create a React Scheduler Component using 6 Lines of Code

-To integrate a visual scheduler into your React application, the following lines of code are all you need:
+To integrate a visual scheduler into your React application, the minimal component can look like this:

 const Scheduler = () => {